lucitemple/lucitemple/README.md

 I strive to do good work, with good people, for a good purpose.

 - 🔭 I’m currently working on building a portfolio of projects to showcase my skills.
-- 👯 I’m collaborating on for-purpose projects, such as [seechange](https://github.com/CodeforAustralia/seechange).
+- 👯 I’m collaborating on for-purpose projects, such as [Code For Australia](https://github.com/CodeforAustralia)'s Civic Makers [seechange](https://github.com/CodeforAustralia/seechange) project and [CodeSydney](https://github.com/codesydney)'s [PAACT](https://github.com/codesydney/paact) project.
-- 🌱 I’m currently learning React.js & Cypress
+- 🌱 Redux, TypeScript, and Jest are next on my list to learn.

-I'm available for part-time local or remote work.
+I'm available for part-time, local, or remote work.

 You can find me on [![LinkedIn][2.2]][2] or [![Twitter][1.2]][1], or checkout my [portfolio webpage](https://lucitemple.github.io/).